andifalk/container-kubernetes-security-workshop/3-kubernetes-security/labs/kubernetes_rbac.md

 # 🧪 Using RBAC in Kubernetes

+🚧 Under Construction!!
+Does not work with training environment due to role restrictions in the user's namespace.

 ## 🎯 Objective

 Learn how to create and manage Kubernetes RBAC (Role-Based Access Control) rules using `Roles`, `ClusterRoles`, `RoleBindings`, and `ClusterRoleBindings`.